nomvaa/employee-tracker/README.md

 #### Tests

 ## Summary
 This application is a Content Management Systems that is an employee management command line application.
 It prompts the user to view all employee, by departments, by roles, to add and or remove employees.
-The user input any number of team members, mixing engingeers and interns.
-This application also pass unit tests.
-When the user completes building the team, the application will generate an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+This application is to artitect and build solution for managing a company's employee using node, inquirer and MySQL.

 ## Installation